Yandex Cloud

 Name for the Ingress resource group settings.

-To specify these settings, create the IngressGroupSettings resource.
+To specify the settings, create an additional IngressGroupSettings resource.

 • ingress.alb.yc.io/group-order

-Ingress resource number.
-Ingress group resource numbers will define the order in which internal traffic routes will be added.
+Ingress resource sequence number.
+Ingress group resource sequence numbers will define the order in which internal traffic routes will be added.
 Ingress resources are sorted in non-decreasing order.

 This annotation does not apply to routes specified in a single Ingress resource.